bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 Returns a new `Promise` object that is rejected with the given reason.

 [`Promise.resolve(value)`](promise/resolve)
 Returns a new `Promise` object that is resolved with the given value.
-If the value is a thenable (i.e. has a `then` method), the returned promise will “follow” that thenable, adopting its eventual state; otherwise, the returned promise will be fulfilled with the value.
+If the value is a thenable (i.e. has a `then` method), the returned promise will "follow” that thenable, adopting its eventual state; otherwise, the returned promise will be fulfilled with the value.

 Generally, if you don’t know if a value is a promise or not, [`Promise.resolve(value)`](promise/resolve) it instead and work with the return value as a promise.